consbio/mbtileserver/README.md

 If `--generate-ids` is provided, tileset IDs are automatically generated using a SHA1 hash of the path to each tileset.
 By default, tileset IDs are based on the relative path of each tileset to the base directory provided using `--dir`.

-When you want to remove, modify, or add new tilesets, simply restart the server process or use the reloading process below.
+When you want to remove, modify, or add new tilesets, simply restart the server process or use one of the reloading processes below.

 If a valid Sentry DSN is provided, warnings, errors, fatal errors, and panics will be reported to Sentry.